 Clinical Psychology Program

 The Department of Psychology offers graduate training in Clinical Psychology leading to M.A. and Ph.D. degrees and is based upon a scientist-practitioner model of clinical training.
 The program is designed as an integrated sequence leading to a Ph.D. degree, although students must first obtain a master's degree as part of their requirements.
-The Ph.D. program in Clinical Psychology is accredited by the Canadian Psychological Association, most recently in 2014 for seven years.
+The Ph.D. program in Clinical Psychology is accredited by the Canadian Psychological Association, most recently in 2021 for five years.

 Applicants may seek clinical training in one of the following tracks:

 - Clinical Neuropsychology